iterative/dvc.org/content/blog/2022-06-01-Jupyter-in-cloud-with-TPI.md

 Of particular interest here is the `spot = 0`, which tells TPI to provision spot instances instead of on-demand ones.
 At the time of writing, the on-demand hourly rate for this type of instance is $0.526.
-On the other hand, spot instances are only $0.15/hour.
+On the other hand, spot instances are only $0.15 per hour.
 With little to no effort, TPI allows us to reduce our cloud costs by 70%!

 <admon type="tip">

-We could also set an upper limit to the $/hr price we are willing to pay (e.g., `spot = 0.12`), and TPI would hold off on provisioning until instances are available at that price.
+We could also set an upper limit to the hourly price we are willing to pay (e.g., `spot = 0.12`), and TPI would hold off on provisioning until instances are available at that price.
 Disabling spot pricing (`spot = -1`) would make TPI provision on-demand instances.